8 Movies Like Love Me Love Me You Must See

 3. The Perfect Date (2019)

-The Netflix romcom ‘The Perfect Date’ follows Brooks Rattigan (Noah Centineo), a young boy who wants to get into Yale.
+The Netflix rom-com ‘The Perfect Date’ follows Brooks Rattigan (Noah Centineo), a young boy who wants to get into Yale.
 To fund this dream, he acts as a chaperone and date to Celia Lieberman (Laura Marano).
-Realizing he can portray any role, he sets up an app where girls can hire him to act as their date and assume a fictional persona.
+Realizing he can play any role, he sets up an app where girls can hire him to be their date and assume a fictional persona.
 He begins dating Shelby Pace (Camila Mendes) in real life, but also develops complex feelings for Celia.
 As Shelby leads him in a different direction, Brooks must understand who he really is and what his dreams really mean.
 However, making a choice is not as simple as he thought it would be.
 Based on the novel ‘The Stand-In’ by Steve Bloom, the Chris Nelson directorial explores a love triangle, the cost of ambition, and youthful spirit, in ways similar to ‘Love Me Love Me.’

 2. The Kissing Booth (2018)

 ‘The Kissing Booth,’ based on the eponymous novel by Beth Reekles, delves into the life of Elle Evans (Joey King), who is best friends with Lee Flynn (Joel Courtney).
 She hides the fact that she has a crush on Lee’s older brother, Noah Flynn (Jacob Elordi), so as to maintain her friendship with Lee.
-To secure some funds, she organizes a kissing booth contest, where people randomly kiss on stage.
+To secure some funds, she organizes a kissing booth contest in which people randomly kiss on stage.
 When she ends up kissing Noah, her feelings deepen, and she intends to date him.
 Stuck between friendship and love, and between the egos of two brothers, Elle must resolve the chaos of her soul by making a difficult decision.
-Helmed by Vince Marcello, the Netflix romcom, akin to ‘Love Me Love Me,’ is a story of choice, doubt, passion in school life, and the layers of a relationship triangle.
+Helmed by Vince Marcello, the Netflix rom-com, akin to ‘Love Me Love Me,’ is a story of choice, doubt, passion in school life, and the layers of a relationship triangle.

 1. To All the Boys I’ve Loved Before (2018)